felipenlunkes/felipenlunkes/README.md

 * [Everest OS](https://github.com/felipenlunkes/EverestOS) - A fork of a free and public domain operating system (Snowdrop OS), found [here](http://sebastianmihai.com/snowdrop), to study 16-bit operating systems while developing Hexagonix (32-bit)
 * [Java Power Shell (JPS)](https://github.com/felipenlunkes/Java-Power-Shell) - A portable shell developed in Java and tested on Linux, macOS and Windows
 * [PXBAS](https://github.com/felipenlunkes/PXBAS) - A BASIC interpreter for MS-DOS, FreeDOS and compatibles
+* [PX-DOS](https://github.com/felipenlunkes/PX-DOS) - PX-DOS is derived from an older version of a DOS system, the [Public Domain Operating System](http://www.pdos.org/) (PDOS).
+PX-DOS adds new layers, abstractions and functions on top of PDOS and extends its functionality.
+Also added a number of new utilities (userland) to the base system
 * Arduino - Arduino-based projects [here](https://github.com/felipenlunkes/Arduino-stuff) and [here](https://github.com/felipenlunkes/AxiomKernel)

 Other projects can be found [here](https://github.com/felipenlunkes?tab=repositories).